 Recently, a number of news reports along with Whatsapp messages have been going around regarding a new "internal document" from the Hong Kong police which noted that the deduction of 3 km/h was to be increased to 5 km/h for speeds recorded using laser guns.

 If this is true, it would mean more leniency when it comes to speeding and could have an impact on the overall number of speeders out there.
 On the other hand, the increase of 2 km/h is fairly minimal, especially at high speeds so we doubt that this will have much of an impact on serious offences.

-Of course, as we mentioned above this is based on an internal document which is not supposed to be released to the public, thereby calling the authenticity of this supposed change into question.
+Of course, as we mentioned above this is based on an internal document that is not supposed to be released to the public, thereby calling the authenticity of this supposed change into question.
 According to an article on this change in the Standard, "A police spokesman said relevant guidelines belong to internal operation details and are not supposed to be made public.
 He did not say if the document circulated online was genuine."

-Because this increased leniency has not been confirmed by the Police, our best advice would be to well, not speed!
-If you are caught, it would be a good idea not to expect the Police to apply the 5 km/h reduction of your recorded speed.
+Because this increased leniency has not been confirmed by the police, our best advice would be to well, not speed!
+If you are caught, it would be a good idea not to expect the police to apply the 5 km/h reduction of your recorded speed.